oddluck/limnoria-plugins/README.txt

+This is a Supybot plugin implementation of psychological number games described in Metamagical Themas by Douglas Hofstadter.

+==== Usage ====

+To use this plugin, you need to change a game setting to allow it.
+This requires channel,op capability (or owner).
+The command is:
+    ucsetoption allow_game true
+There are other options you can change, view them with this command:
+    ucshowoptions
+To unset/clear an option, use:
+    ucsetoption foobar unset

+==== Rules for the games ====

 -- Undercut --
 Two players take turns choosing a number from 1 to 5, secretly.
 The numbers are revealed and players get points equal to the number they chose, except as noted below: